Rumpunzel/rpg-thingy/playing-the-game/assets/index.md

 >
 > Maro attacks him with his axe, though luck isn't on his side, and he rolls **0** hits.
 His opponent achieved **1** effort.
 He is quicker than Maro and threatens to deflect the blow.
 Maro may now use his `Axe` asset with a quality rating of **2** to get a minimum effort of **2** on his test.
 >
 > He does and drives his `Axe` into his opponent's armored shoulder.
 As he used his `Axe`, it degrades and loses **1** quality rating.
-It now has a quality rating of **1** but the assassin suffered a wound despite his efforts and will be easier to fight from now on.
+It now has a quality rating of **1** but the assassin suffered a minor injury despite his efforts and will be easier to fight from now on.

 ### Masterpieces